daniel-dona/beken7252-opencam/README.md

 `docker run -v$(pwd)/project:/build bk7252`

-#TODO
+# TODO

 - Document variants for PCB and sensors
 - Document pinouts for camera variants
-- Document flashing procedure
+- Document flashing procedure (and unbricking)
 - Cleanup Beken SDK
 - Migrate SDK code to more modern GCC and Scons
 - Other (?)